peachescrypto/eth-boss-tracker/README.md

-# ETH Boss Tracker
+# ETH Boss Hunter

-A fun web app that tracks the current ETH price against historic daily candle tops since January 2021.
+A fun web app that tracks the current ETH price against historic daily candle tops since January 2020.
 Shows progress indicators for each historic high, helping visualize how close ETH is to breaking previous daily highs.

 ## Features